-This line is only used for amended returns.
-Enter the amount of tax paid with the original return and/or subsequent payments made prior to filing this amended return less any previous refunds (exclude refund interest).
-A net refund should be entered as a negative amount (preceded by a minus sign).
+This line is only for amended returns.
+Enter the amount of tax paid with the original return and subsequent payments made prior to filing this amended return less any previous refunds

+(exclude refund interest).
+Enter a net refund as a negative amount (preceded by a minus sign).